sargalias/old-personal-website/posts/singles/Why code changes are error prone/Why code changes are error prone.md

 On the bright side:

-- The code is still fresh in our mind.
+- The code is still fresh to us.
 - The bug is in a small scope (compared to the entire system).

 Next, let's consider changes to existing functionality.